denismurphy/espresso-engine/README.md

 EspressoEngine can be used with an Arduino and an ESP32 to control a coffee machine.
 This code provides an interface for controlling various functions of the coffee machine, such as the clean cycle, coffee grinding, pulling a shot, activating the milk wand, and activating the hot water dispenser.

-## Getting Started

-1. Clone the repository

-2. Open the code in the Arduino IDE

-3. Connect your ESP32 to your computer via USB

-4. Select the correct board and port in the Arduino IDE

-5. Upload the code to the ESP32

-6. Connect your ESP32 to the coffee machine's hardware according to the pin definitions in the `coffee_machine.h` file

-7. Test the code by calling the various functions and observing the coffee machine's behavior

 ## Code Overview
 The code includes a header file `coffee_machine.h` and an implementation file `coffee_machine.c`